GrumpyOldTroll/draft-jholland-quic-multicast/draft-jholland-quic-multicast.md

 ~~~
 {: #fig-mc-channel-join-format title="MC_JOIN Frame Format"}

-The sequence numbers are the most recently processed sequence number by the server from the respective frame type.
-They are present to allow the client to distinguish between a broken server that has performed an illegal action and an instruction that's based on updates that are out of sync (either one or more missing updates to MC_KEY not yet received by the client or one or more missing updates to MC_LIMITS or MC_STATE not yet received by the server).

-A client MAY perform the join if it has the sequence number of the corresponding channel properties and the client's limits will not be exceeded, even if the client sequence numbers are not up-to-date.
+MC_JOIN frames contain the following fields:

+* ID Length: The length in bytes of the Channel ID field.

+* Channel ID: The channel ID for the channel that the client is requested to join.

+* MC_LIMITS Sequence Number: The most recent Client Limits Sequence Number processed by the server when constructing this join request.

+* MC_STATE Sequence Number: The most recent Client Channel State Sequence Number for this channel processed by the server when constructing this join request.

+* MC_KEY Sequence Number: The Key Sequence Number for the channel key generation that the server expects the client to use when joining the channel.

-If the client does not join, it MUST send an MC_STATE frame with "DECLINED_JOIN" and a reason.
+If a client receives an MC_JOIN for a channel for which it has not received both an applicable MC_ANNOUNCE frame and an applicable MC_KEY frame, it MUST send an MC_STATE frame with State DECLINED_JOIN and Reason Code UNSYNCHRONIZED_PROPERTIES.

+If the client joins, it MUST send an MC_STATE frame with State JOINED.
-If the client does join, it MUST send an MC_STATE frame with "JOINED".
+If the client does not join, it MUST send an MC_STATE frame with State DECLINED_JOIN and an appropriate Reason Code.

 ## MC_LEAVE {#channel-leave-frame}